NWChemEx/PluginPlay/dox/terminology.md

 for which we already know the answer.
 The latter point makes it trivial to restart a computation, as all one needs to do is reassemble the equations to be solved and then compare against the cache to see which still remain.

+@section terms_memoization Memoization

+The caching procedure described in Section @ref terms_cache is known in computer science as memoization.
+Basically this technique amounts to storing the output of expensive functions (and the input that generated it) so that if that function is called again (with the same input) one can skip the call.
+This naturally arises in the SDE as a means of data communication brought about by the requirement that module APIs for the same property have the same signature even if the underlying algorithms are disparate.